Abdulelah-O/GCP-BootCamp/README.md

 # GCP-BootCamp
-This repo for GCP bootcamp labs
+This repo for GCP bootcamp labs & project

 Which was held in IMAMU from April 15 to April 18.